Department-of-Administrative-Affairs/DM-CS-2-answers/CS258 Databases/2018/Question 4.md

 { B, E } : E -> D, B -> A, AD -> C.

-B must be included in any key of R (as it is not dependent on any other attribute), and only C or D can be combined with B to determine all other attributes.
+B must be included in any key of R (as it is not dependent on any other attribute), and only C, D or E can be combined with B to determine all other attributes.
 Therefore, these two keys are the only candidate keys.